 2 – Waive Some Contingencies

 A “contingency” is a condition that you add to the purchase agreement.
 For example, the purchase agreement may be “contingent” upon your ability to obtain financing.
 Put yourself in the seller’s position.
-Would you rather accept an offer that’s full of contingencies, or an offer with fewer contingencies?
+Would you rather accept an offer that’s full of contingencies, or an offer with less contingencies?

 Note: If you waive some contingencies, be prepared for the consequences.
 For example, if you waive the financing contingency, how confident are you in your mortgage approval, or that you can buy the house if the mortgage financing falls through?